Brothels in Paris: Hotel Marigny

 Famed novelist Marcel Proust was a frequent patron of gay brothels and invested in two of Paris' specialist maisons closes for gay men.
 One of these was l'hôtel Marigny, established in 1917 at 11 rue de l'Arcade in the 2nd arrondissement.
-Proust would come by under an assumed name almost every day."
+Proust would visit under an alias almost daily.
 He made a deal with the brothel managers to spy on the clients through a small window.
 These experiences would later appear in his writing.

 Premises suspected of being gay brothels, including the Hotel Marigny, were however subject to frequent police raids by the groupe des homos, a special police squad formed by Napoleon III.

 Hotel Marigny was notorious for supplying minors for adult men.
 During a raid in 1918 the police arrested 24 underage boys and 24 adult males, including Proust.